serge-m/serge-m.github.io/content/2020-03-27-image-and-video-processing-recipies.rst

 :slug: image-and-video-processing-recipes

-:tags: ffmpeg, video, image, command line
+:tags: ffmpeg, video, image, command line, avconv

 I often need to perform some operations on video.
 Usually I use linux and ffmpeg to do that, but I strugle to remember all the commands.